wenleeqc/jot/README.md

 - Save notes quickly
 - Easily delete notes with a simple double click
 - Uses localStorage for persistence
-- Comes in fun colors to bright up your day
+- Comes in fun colors to brighten up your day
 - Dark and light themes

 ## Built with: